-George Cadbury is famous for setting up a major chocolate firm from small begininngs and for giving beneficial conditions to his staff
+George Cadbury is famous for founding a chocolate company from humble beginnings and giving beneficial conditions to his staff.

 When and Where was he Born?